 ENV 540 Herpetology (A).
 Prerequisites: One general biology and one 400-level ecology course.
 In-depth study of reptiles and amphibians.
 Explores their form, function, ecology and evolution.
 Topics include anatomy, physiology, mating systems, population and community ecology of reptiles and amphibians, and their conservation biology.
 Includes lab and field study of identification techniques, capture and census methods.
 4 Cr.
 Odd Spring.

 ENV 544 Plant and Ecosystem Ecology (A).
-(Prerequisite - One general biology and one 400-level ecology course) Introduction to the major terrestrial ecosystems of the world and the stresses they face due to global environmental change such as rising atmospheric carbon dioxide levels, global warm Systems will be compared and contrasted with respect to their major characteristics, including vegetation, energy flow, and nutrient cycling and inputs.
+Prerequisite - One general biology and one 400-level ecology course.
+Introduction to the major terrestrial ecosystems of the world and the stresses they face due to global environmental change such as rising atmospheric carbon dioxide levels, global warming, declining biodiversity, invasive species and elevated nitrogen deposition.
+Systems will be compared and contrasted with respect to their major characteristics, including vegetation, energy flow, and nutrient cycling and inputs.
 3 Cr.
 Odd Spring.

 ENV 546 Wetland Ecology (A).
 Prerequisites: One general biology and one 400-level ecology course.
 In-depth study of wetland science, including wetland types, functions and values, hydrology, biogeochemistry, development and succession, and plant and animal communities.
 The course is directed toward practical application of knowledge gained and concludes with wetland management and restoration and addressing wetland management problems.
 4 Cr.
 Fall.

 ENV 548 Restoration Ecology (A).
-(Prerequisites - One general biology and one 400-level ecology course) In-depth approach to restoration of terrestrial, wetland, and aquatic ecosystems to be addressed by focusing on regulatory constraints, site characterization/ evaluation, conceiving an Students working in groups will develop conceptual restoration projects of their own choosing in terrestrial, wetland, or aquatic ecosystems.
+Prerequisites - One general biology and one 400-level ecology course.
+In-depth approach to restoration of terrestrial, wetland, and aquatic ecosystems to be addressed by focusing on regulatory constraints, site characterization/ evaluation, conceiving and designing restoration projects that fit within the surrounding landscape, monitoring requirements, control of invasives, and adaptive management.
+Students working in groups will develop conceptual restoration projects of their own choosing in terrestrial, wetland, or aquatic ecosystems.
 Case studies will be assigned for further analysis of restoration options.
 3 Cr.
 Even Fall.